NotationCapital/Operating-Manual/README.md

 ## Our Home

 We’re based in Brooklyn, NY.
-We started out working above Threes Brewing (thx guys!), and have now been in the Cobble Hill neighborhood for the past few years.
+We started out working above Threes Brewing (thx guys!), then moved to Cobble Hill, and are currently hanging out in Dumbo until we find our next Notation Capital HQ.
 We have a humble and quiet space that allows us to work efficiently, and occasionally roast our own Notation coffee.
 We hope you’ll visit us.

 Sometimes we invite Notation founders to work with us out of our space, but unfortunately we don’t have room for everyone, so it’s mostly when the timing lines up.
-Working out of Notation is never a requirement, in fact we usually discourage “co-working,” particularly at the large co-working spaces because more often than not they’re expensive and distracting.
+Working out of Notation is never a requirement.
 We believe one of the most important parts of building a startup is the culture that founders choose to create on day 0, so we encourage folks to be thoughtful about how they want to do that, and to do it their own way.

 ## Notation In The Wild